 This eliminates a portion of the time that a traditional expander needs to feed into and out of the tube thus reducing the expansion cycle time.
 Cycle times can be reduced by 50% or more over traditional expansion.
 Many heat exchanger manufacturers find that this increase in speed can give them a competitive advantage by increasing throughput in their bundle shop.

 In summary, parallel pin expansion refers to the alignment of the rolls with the mandrel resulting in a zero degree feed angle.
-The result is that the mandrel can be inserted and removed from the tube using force typically applied hydraulically.
+The result is that the mandrel can be inserted and removed from the tube using force, generally electric or hydraulically driven.
 Many heat exchanger manufacturers that choose to use parallel pin expansion do so for two common reasons, it could reduce the stress on seal welded tubes and it is significantly faster than traditional expansion.